A gumbo bowl of thanks from local Sioux Falls restaurant

 SIOUX FALLS, S.D.
 (KELO) — A Sioux Falls restaurant is ending the year by giving back to the community.

-Until 6 o’clock tonight, (Dec.
+Until 6 6 p.m.
+Monday, (Dec.
 27) Swamp Daddy’s is serving up a free bowl of gumbo at the downtown library.

 Owner Del’Inkka Beaudion says the goal is to serve others and spread a little joy.